Cloud Cloud Management Software Asset Management

 The second aspect that is special for users is the central provision of such AI-based services on a single platform.
 All-encompassing, omniscient AI does not exist.
 Such AI-based solutions are currently and for the foreseeable future selective "idiots of expertise", i.e. tailored to specific functional or thematically limited areas.
 Only an accumulation of intelligent support systems along the entire service chain, also supplemented by partners or the customer himself, will allow a value-added system or ecosystem to emerge.

-Cloud SAP Software License Management
+Cloud SAP Software Asset Management

 SAP Software License Management